Bahia Bustamante, Patagonia

 Nearby is the Storehouse of the town with a typically Patagonian atmosphere.
 There you will find the restaurant offering delicious, fresh delights made from regional produce.
 There also is a club, equipped with pool table, ping pong table and Sapo and a living room where you can share your travel stories with other guests and relax and enjoy watching, the sea and beautiful Patagonian sunsets.

-Bahia Bustamante consists of eleven simple whitewashed houses (five one-bedroom cottages on the steppe and six with two bedrooms from which you can stroll out onto the ocean edge) that are basic but comfortable and welcoming, and come with a separate living room, kitchen and porch.
+Bahia Bustamante consists of 13 simple whitewashed houses (five one-bedroom cottages on the steppe and eight with two bedrooms from which you can stroll out onto the ocean edge) that are basic but comfortable and welcoming, and come with a separate living room, kitchen and porch.

 |Sea Front House||